lamastex/mep/infra/tf/README.md

 ### Directory structure and execution
 There are two Terraform projects present in this showcase.

-1. The project in [server/](./server/) is for launching an EC2 instance with the necessary IAM role to access S3,preparing the instance for deployment of the second project, and sets up for transfer of files to S3.
+The project in [server/](./server/) is for launching an EC2 instance with the necessary IAM role to access S3,preparing the instance for deployment of the second project, and sets up for transfer of files to S3.
   * Note that the server cannot be successfully deployed without the necessary files in the credentials directory.
 See details below.
-2. The project in [docker/](./docker/) is for deploying a docker container to the newly created instance, which starts collecting the Twitter stream and writes it to files.

-The server must be deployed before the docker container, since the container attaches to the server.
-It is necessary to do this in two separate projects since there is no way to make Terraform wait for the server to finish deploying before starting to deploy the docker container.

-Hence, the way to start the project when all files are present is the following:
-1. `cd` into the `server/` directory and deploy the project by running `terraform apply` and typing `yes` when prompted.
-Note that the EC2 instance launched is **not** part of AWS Free Tier.
-2. Wait for the server to fully deploy and complete the initialization described in the [cloud-init configuration](./server/cloud-init.yml).
-This usually takes 3-5 minutes in total.
-The progress can be checked by using the [ssh script](./server/launch-ssh.sh) to ssh into the EC2 instance and running `htop`.
-If the machine is idle for several seconds, the script is finished.
-3. `cd` into the `docker/` directory and deploy the container by running `terraform apply`, again typing `yes` when prompted.

-To terminate the stream, run `terraform destroy` in the `docker/` directory, typing `yes` when prompted.
-To terminate the EC2 instance, first terminate the stream, and then run `terraform destroy` in the `server/` directory, typing `yes` when prompted.
+To terminate the stream and the instance, run `terraform destroy` in the `server/` directory, typing `yes` when prompted.

 ### Credentials and other resources
 In order to launch the EC2 instance and successfully prepare it for the Twitter stream, a number of files need to be present in the directory `server/credentials/`.
 All necessary files are given as `.template`, meaning that the actual files should follow that template to work.